36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 Address: 933 Kapahulu Ave, Honolulu, HI 96816

-18. Relax at Kuhio Beach Park
+18. Relax at Kuhio Beach Park and see the Hula Show for Free

 If you’re interested in the culture, definitely check out the amazing landmarks, including the Duke Kahanamoku Statue, the Stones of Kapaemahu, and the Prince Kuhio Statue.